 - 9-inch Pie Dish deep dish

-- Baking Beans or rice
+- Pie Weights or uncooked rice

 Instructions

-- Set the oven temperature to 325°F / 160°C (140° fan-assisted).
+- Set the oven temperature to 325°F / 160°C (140° fan).

-- To a saucepan, add the heavy cream, milk, and vanilla, whisk together, and warm over medium-low heat until it is scalding.
-(This means there is steam coming from it and you can see a few tiny bubbles starting to form on the surface.
-Don't let it boil.300 ml (1¼ cups) Heavy Cream, 300 ml (1¼ cups) Whole Milk, 2 tsp Vanilla Bean Paste
+- Add the heavy cream and milk to a saucepan and warm over medium heat, stirring occasionally, until it is scalding (you can see steam rising from it and tiny bubbles on the surface).
+Don't let it boil.300 ml (1¼ cups) Heavy Cream, 300 ml (1¼ cups) Whole Milk

 - Remove the custard pie from the oven and let it cool to room temperature before transferring it to the refrigerator to chill for at least 4 hours - preferably overnight.

-Martha
+Martha says

 This is an awesome recipe

-Julia Griffin
+Julia Griffin says

 I have to say, this did not work for me.
 Much too sweet, and too high a temperature for custard.

-Jules Grasekamp
+Jules Grasekamp says

 Hi Julia,